 Haarii, or dragon boat races are an ancient Okinawan seafaring custom celebrated as a festival to thank the ocean for the blessings it provides.
-For these races sabani’s, which are elongated boats used by Okinawan fishermen for centuries, are used.
-Fishermen oftentimes traveled great distances from Japan to the Indian Ocean in sabani’s in rough sea conditions.
-A number of races are held each year in these boats, with the Itoman and Naha Haarii festivals being the biggest events, both which we will cover here.
+For these races, sabani’s, which are elongated boats used by Okinawan fishermen for centuries, are used.
+Fishermen, oftentimes, traveled great distances from Japan to the Indian Ocean in sabani’s in rough sea conditions.
+Several races are held each year in these boats, with the Itoman and Naha Haarii festivals being the biggest events, both of which we will cover here.

 - The main dragon boat festivals

 This video of the Okinawan dragon boat races is owned and created by Jaymes Grossman.